An anti-inflammatory foods pyramid.

 • Add a little fat with a higher melting temperature, such as coconut oil or Ghee butter, boiled or baked starches, or vegetables.
 (Although they are saturated fats.)

-• Especially after a meal that includes animal protein (more difficult to digest), taking a short 20-30 minute walk at moderate speed is recommended.
-Walking helps the digestive processes.
+• Especially after a meal that includes animal protein (which is more difficult to digest), it is recommended to take a short 20-30-minute walk at a moderate speed.
+Walking helps the digestive process.

-We eat with all senses; filling the plate with various vegetables with oils & spices is desirable.
-(Including aromatic salt.)
+We eat with all our senses, so filling the plate with various vegetables seasoned with oils and spices is desirable.
+(This includes aromatic salt.)

 Diverse and high-quality food allows us to avoid unnecessary supplements that may cause harm.